What Does Thermodynamics Say About Morality?

 This view bridges evolutionary biology, information theory, and systems science.
 Moral systems function as error-correcting codes within the informational fabric of society; mechanisms that detect and correct deviations that threaten coherence.
 Truth-telling, empathy, and fairness all act as stabilizers that reduce destructive feedback.

-In this framing, morality is not an external prescription but an emergent algorithm for survival, derived from the same physical constraints that produce metabolism and reproduction.
+In this framing, morality is not an external prescription but an emergent algorithm for survival, derived from the same physical constraints that produce metabolism and reproduction, just at a higher level of abstraction.

 Thermodynamic Ethics